Yejashi/obsidianNotes/Research/LLVM/Compiler Assisted Performance Analysis.md

 - Passes can use this analysis pass to emit optimization remarks.
 - This is done through an API call as shown above.

+The new API provides the old `-RPass` interface